chinarulezzz/karma/README.md

 #### Disclaimer

 Usage this program for attacking targets without prior consent is illegal.
-It's the end user's responsibility to obey allapplicable local, state and federal laws.
+It's the end user's responsibility to obey all applicable local, state and federal laws.
 Developers assume no liability and are not responsible for any misuse or damage caused by this program.

 ---

 #### Thanks

+The original author:
++ decoxviii

 This program is inspired by the projects:
 + [pwndb_api](https://github.com/M3l0nPan/pwndb_api) by: M3l0nPan